dansanderson/mega65-welcome-guide/questions-and-answers.md

 ## Does the ethernet port do anything?

+The ethernet port does not yet do things most people would want, such as connect to the Internet or download files.
+For now it is mostly used for low-level testing and troubleshooting.
+(See {ref}`using-jtag:the m65 command line tool`, if you dare.)

-Not yet, but there is software in active development to make good use of it.
-The MAC address setting in the configuration utility is for future use.
+There is software in active development to make good use of an ethernet connection.
 Stay tuned!